getbraincloud/examples-unity/README.md

 - `DEBUG_LOG_ENABLED` - Enable logs via GDebug Class
 - `STEAMWORKS_ENABLED` - Enable Steam SDK integration, must have the steam client open on a desktop to use via the editor
 - `BUY_CURRENCY_ENABLED` - Enable store product purchasing – PC / Mac / Standalone builds require the `STEAMWORKS_ENABLED` flag

 ---

-## Clashers

-This example showcases the **One-Way Match** service in brainCloud.
-Check out the [Clashers README.md](./brainCloud%20Clashers/README.md) for more information.

----